Conveuropean logo

 Paris France

-I still remember how I felt the first time I visited the Tower Eiffel in Paris (it was the same sensation I experienced when I visited the Taj Mahal): A landmark that you have seen so many times in pictures, postcards, movies, books, etc, but this time the place appears in front of your face and you can almost touch it from the distance.
-Every time I go to Paris I try to go to the Trocadero metro stop and try to get this really good view of the Eiffel Tower.
-Once I was playing with my camera and I setup a long exposure while the tower was glittering and that's how I got this shot.
+I still remember how I felt the first time I visited the Eiffel Tower in Paris (it was the same sensation I experienced when I visited the Taj Mahal): a landmark that you have seen so many times in pictures, postcards, movies, books, etc., but this time the place appears right in front of you, and you can almost touch it from a distance.
+Every time I go to Paris, I try to go to the Trocadero metro stop to get a really good view of the Eiffel Tower.
+Once, I was playing with my camera and I set up a long exposure while the tower was glittering, and that's how I got this shot.

 Citta Alta in Bergamo